Claus-Frenz Claussen: Life

 Claussen studied medicine at the universities of Bonn and Hamburg, where he took his German medical state exam and the United States Medical Licensing Examination.
 In 1965, he obtained a doctorate degree with a dissertation, "a comparison of the enteral absorption of Digoxine and digostine esters".

-During his academic years, he attended courses at the universities of Toulouse (France), Oxford (England), Oslo (Norway), Göteborg (Sweden), Copenhagen and Århus (Denmark), as a scholarship holder of the Studienstiftung des deutschen Volkes.
+During his academic years, he attended courses at the universities of Toulouse (France), Oxford (England), Oslo (Norway), Gothenburg (Sweden), Copenhagen and Århus (Denmark), as a scholarship holder of the Studienstiftung des deutschen Volkes.

 Between 1965 and 1967, Claussen was an intern at Hamburg and Simmerath (Eifel).
 From 1967 to 1970, he was assistant lecturer at the University ENT clinic of the University of Berlin.
 From 1968 to 1969, he completed research visits in the then newly created field of neurotology at Nils Gunnar Henriksson (1920–1999) in Lund (Sweden), and developed numerous neurotological tests such as cranio-corpography.

 In 1970, he qualified as a professor at the FU Berlin to be the first university teacher for neurotology (the study of the functioning and disordered functions of the cranial senses) in Germany.
 His postdoctoral thesis was about the recording and evaluation of selected quantitative equilibrium function tests ("Über die Aufzeichnung und Auswertung ausgewählter quantitativer Gleichgewichtsfunktionsprüfungen“).
 In 1969 he started developing corresponding departments at the university clinics of Berlin and Würzburg.
 Since 1971, he has been head of this department in the ENT Clinic in the University of Würzburg, where he qualified as a professor of neurotology in 1971.

 From 1972 to 1974, he conducted research in Buenos Aires (Argentina), under the tutorship of Juan Manuel Tato (1902–2004).
 He also published his first textbook, his own concept of modern equilibriometry, the objective and quantitative measuring of the equilibrium function.
 Additionally, he completed several research visits to the NASA laboratories headed by Ashton Graybiel in Pensacola, Florida.